District Captain West (DCAPT-W)

 Team West on-the-water members are coxswains and crew members on Auxiliary facilities and crew on Coast Guard vessels.
 Team West members serve as Auxiliary Air Pilots and air crew.
 Auxiliarists are watchstanders, radio operators, vessel inspectors, food service specialists, instructors, marine dealer visitors and keep tabs on aids to navigation.
 As the only volunteer organization in the Department of Homeland Security, the Auxiliary is the eyes and ears for the U. S. Coast Guard around and on the water.

 Division 11 covers the area of responsibility of Coast Guard Station Sand Key located in Clearwater.
 This active division is focused on operations including training support to both Coast Guard Air Station Clearwater and Station Sand Key.
-Larry O’Brien is in his second year as Division Commander providing leadership to over 270 active members in six flotillas in Division 11.
+Jesse Scott is in his second year as Division Commander providing leadership to over 270 active members in six flotillas in Division 11.

 Division 7 covers the Tampa-St Petersburg area including much of Tampa Bay.
-Eugene Keller, in his second year as Division Commander, leads this dynamic division which assists Coast Guard Station St. Petersburg in Tampa Bay port security and is the lead division each year in providing on-the-water support for the Gasparilla Invasion of Tampa.
+Terry Hershman, in his first year as Division Commander, leads this dynamic division which assists Coast Guard Station St. Petersburg in Tampa Bay port security and is the lead division each year in providing on-the-water support for the Gasparilla Invasion of Tampa.
 The division has approximately 315 active members in six flotillas.

 The United States Coast Guard Auxiliary, the non-military component of the United States Coast Guard, was founded in 1939 by an Act of Congress as the US Coast Guard Reserve and re-designated the Coast Guard Auxiliary in 1941.